santimattius/santimattius/README.md

 ### Who I am

-I am a system analyst, mobile developer and backend developer.
+I am a software engineer, mobile developer and backend developer.
 In short I love writing code and even better quality code.
 My areas of expertise are software architecture, testing and systems design.
 If I put aside the most important of my career the development of mobile applications, inspired by world-class applications and creating high-quality applications.
 As a software developer I like to be constantly learning, experimenting with new technologies, and enjoying great books, making difficult ones easy.